debiki/talkyard-prod-one/README.md

 Get a server
 ----------------

 Provision an Ubuntu 16.04 server with at least 2 GB RAM.
-Here are two good places to hire servers:
+Here are three places to hire servers:

 - Digital Ocean: https://www.digitalocean.com/ — easy to use.